NebulaModTeam/nebula/README.md

 ### Where can I get mod support?

 Please join our [Discord Server](https://discord.gg/UHeB2QvgDa) and ask your question in the `support` channel.
 The mod often becomes incompatible after game updates.
-Temporary version rollback may be needed.
+A temporary version rollback may be needed.
 Some mods are not compatible with multiplayer.
-Check [NebulaCompatibilityAssist](https://thunderstore.io/c/dyson-sphere-program/p/starfi5h/NebulaCompatibilityAssist/) mod page to learn more.
+Check the [NebulaCompatibilityAssist](https://thunderstore.io/c/dyson-sphere-program/p/starfi5h/NebulaCompatibilityAssist/) mod page to learn more.

 ### How can I play this mod?

-Please do keep in mind that this mod is still in development to keep up with game changes, it may still contains bugs.
+Please do keep in mind that this mod is still in development to keep up with game changes, it may still contain bugs.

 - Stable version of the mod can be downloaded from [Thunderstore](https://dsp.thunderstore.io/package/nebula/NebulaMultiplayerMod/) (Recommended).
 - If you want to install the latest version of the mod, you can install pre-release versions be following the [installation guide](https://github.com/NebulaModTeam/nebula/wiki/Installation#manual-installation).